Are you one of the estimated 100,000 people in the U.S. suffering from Scleroderma?

 All of these various factors will influence your final life insurance rating and premiums.

-In our experience, the best case scenario for someone with Scleroderma is a Standard Rating and average premiums.
+In my experience, the best case scenario for someone with Scleroderma is a Standard Rating and average premiums.
 This usually applies to applicants with Localized Scleroderma.

 Keep reading for more insight into how Scleroderma is handled by the majority of traditional life insurance carriers.

-Or just pick up the phone and call us to talk about what life insurance rating you might receive!
+Or just pick up the phone and call me to talk about what life insurance rating you might receive!

 Life Insurance Overview: Scleroderma